matthewzar/Public-Portfolio/README.md

 # Developer Portfolio
-Please note that this a work in progress, living document, and is subject to continuous change.
+Please note that this a work in progress, living document, and is subject to continuous change (as is the entire repo).
 Any blank or under-explained areas will be updated as time permits.

-## Overview
+## Repo Overview
-This repo is an informal showcase of past work and experience.
-Including everything from personal-repo-cross-references, to screenshots and descriptions of less public works.
+This repo is an informal showcase of past works.
+Including everything from pet projects, to screenshots and descriptions of less public works (NDAs permitting).

-Most of the education-focused material shown here will be available to purchase on [Code Commissions](https://codecommissions.com/).
-In those cases, external links and screenshots will be provided.
+Most of the education-focused material shown here will eventually be available to purchase at [Code Commissions](https://codecommissions.com/).
+Samples such as screenshots or intro videos, will be listed here - while the full product will linked to externally.

-## Freelance dev and tutoring profiles and reviews
+## Freelancing profiles and reviews
 We trust online reviews for products, so why not people?
 You can find most of my online profiles (or at least those that have reviews/feedback from customers or fellow devs) here:

 #### [Chegg](https://www.chegg.com/tutors/online-tutors/Matthew-F-05446/)
-Live video tutoring and written lessons on Python, C#, Java, and CS theory.
+Chegg offers a variety of academic services.
+I personally contribute to their services through video tutoring (live) and written lessons.
+I mostly cover Python, C#, Java, and CS theory.

 Some student reviews:
  > No words to describe Matt!
 He is just amazing!
 Every time I have issues or doubts about python, he will help me right away!

  > Matthew is really cool.
 He is patient and knows his stuff.
 I would really recommend Matthew as [a] tutor.